Easy (Commodores song): Certifications

-In popular culture

-Faith No More's version appeared in a 2006 commercial for Levi's Jeans and is the theme tune for the TV program Goals on Sunday.
+Release history

 Sky Ferreira version

-American singer and songwriter Sky Ferreira released a rendition of the song for the soundtrack of the 2017 film Baby Driver, in which she plays Baby's mother.
+American singer and songwriter Sky Ferreira released a rendition of the song for the soundtrack of the 2017 film Baby Driver, in which she plays Baby (Ansel Elgort)'s mother.
 It was produced by Nigel Godrich.
 To promote the track, a music video directed by the film's director, Edgar Wright, was released on September 4, 2017.
-On September 7, 2017, the video was uploaded to the 30th Records's official VEVO account.
+On September 7, 2017, the video was uploaded to the 30th Records' official VEVO account.